sean-code/jobs-API/README.md

 - <a href="" target="_blank">POSTMAN Workspace</a>

 This project is a Node.js application that utilizes the Prisma ORM to interact with a MySQL database.
-It serves as a foundation for managing and retrieving data related to users and perfumes.
-The project includes a script for seeding the database with sample user and perfume data, providing a starting point for development.
+This project is part of a backend development assessment exercise for a hiring agency system.
+It focuses on tracking job opportunities and applicants, providing a robust and efficient backend built with [Node.js/Express/Your Framework].
+The system allows for managing job openings, applicant details, and job applications.

-Key Features:
+### Key Features:

-Database Seeding: The included database seeding script populates the MySQL database with sample user and perfume data, enabling you to quickly get started with your project.

-User Management: The application includes routes for finding all users and individual users by their UUID IDs.

-Perfume Management: It offers various routes for managing and retrieving perfume data, including CRUD actions (Create, Read, Update, Delete) and filtering perfumes by category, color, price range, and rating.
+#### Required

+* Job Openings Management: API endpoints to add and manage job openings, storing details in a database.
+* Applicant Tracking: Capabilities to register applicants, including personal details, job applications, and resume links.
+* Applicant and Job Details Retrieval: Endpoints to fetch and display lists of applicants and the jobs they have applied for.

+#### Optional

+*

+#### General Overview
+* Applicants Management: ...

+* Jobs Management: ...

-Express.js Web Server: The application is built using Express.js, providing a web server for handling API requests.
+* Express.js Web Server: The application is built using Express.js, providing a web server for handling API requests.

-Prisma ORM: Prisma is used as the ORM to interact with the MySQL database, making it easy to work with your data models.
+* Prisma ORM: Prisma is used as the ORM to interact with the MySQL database, making it easy to work with your data models.

 This project provides a solid foundation for building a web application that manages user and perfume data.
 You can easily extend and customize it to suit your specific requirements.